wholesomevalue/valueblog/content/posts/naked.md

 - NSCC produces net positions (what stock a participant owes NSCC, and what stock NSCC owes a particpant) for each participant / stock
 - In this simple case, there will be 2 positions: `Broker A: -2 GME`, `Broker B: +2 GME`
 - This net position is passed onto `DTC` as instructions to effect settlement
-- The DTC would record -2 GME from Broker A's stock book, and +2 GME to Broker B's stock book
+- The DTC would record -2 GME from Broker A's stock account, and +2 GME to Broker B's stock account
 - Settling Banks are then sent instructions accordingly (for Broker A, +$1000, and for Broker B, -$1000)
 - Notice the FTD/FTR register is empty - nice and simple...